HowProgrammingWorks/Reusable/Exercises.en.md

 2. Define constant to store your birth year as a number.
 3. Prepare function to print greeting with single argument.

-## Loop
+## Loops

-4. Print all odd numbers from the range [15, 30] including endpoints.
+4. Implement function `range(start: number, end: number): array` returning array with all numbers from the range [15, 30] including endpoints.
-5. Implement function `range(start: number, end: number)` doing the same task.
+5. Implement function `rangeOdd(start: number, end: number)` returning array with all odd numbers from the range [15, 30] including endpoints.

-## Function
+## Functions

+6. Call function from function in loop
-6. Implement function `average` with signature `average(a: number, b: number): number` calculating average (arithmetic mean).
+- Implement function `average` with signature `average(a: number, b: number): number` calculating average (arithmetic mean).
-7. Implement function `square` with signature `square(x: number): number` calculating square of x.
+- Implement function `square` with signature `square(x: number): number` calculating square of x.
-8. Implement function `cube` with signature
+- Implement function `cube` with signature
 `cube(x: number): number` calculating cube of x.
+- Call `square` and `cube` in loop 0 to 9, pass results to function `average` on each iteration.
+Add calculation results to array and return this array from function `calculate`.

-9. Call functions `square` and `cube` in loop, then pass their results to function `average`.
+Call functions `square` and `cube` in loop, then pass their results to function `average`.
 Print what `average` returns.

-## Object
+## Objects

-10. Define constant object with single field `name`.
+7. Define constant object with single field `name`.
-11. Define variable object with single field `name`.
+8. Define variable object with single field `name`.
 - Try to change field `name`.
 - Try to assign other object to both identifiers.
 - Explain script behaviour.
-12. Implement function `createUser` with signature `createUser(name: string, city: string): object`.
+9. Implement function `createUser` with signature `createUser(name: string, city: string): object`.
 Example:
 `createUser('Marcus Aurelius', 'Roma')` will return object `{ name: 'Marcus Aurelius', city: 'Roma' }`

 ## Collections: Array

-13. Define array of objects with two fields: `name` and `phone` (phone book).
+10. Define array of objects with two fields: `name` and `phone` (phone book).
 Example: `{ name: 'Marcus Aurelius', phone: '+380445554433' }`.
-14. Implement function `findPhoneByName` with signature `findPhoneByName(name: string): string`.
+11. Implement function `findPhoneByName` with signature `findPhoneByName(name: string): string`.
 Returning phone from that object where field `name` equals argument `name`.
 Use `for` loop for this search.

 ## Collections: Hash (Object)

-15. Define hash with `key` contains `name` (from previous example) and `value` contains `phone`.
+12. Define hash with `key` contains `name` (from previous example) and `value` contains `phone`.
-16. Implement function `findPhoneByName` with signature `findPhoneByName(name: string): string`.
+13. Implement function `findPhoneByName` with signature `findPhoneByName(name: string): string`.
 Returning phone from hash/object.
 Use `hash[key]` to find needed phone.